 - Muted plaids in taupe, forest, or navy for a refined lodge feel.

-- Botanical line art that reads wintery without being literal.
+- Botanical line art that reads wintery without being too literal.

-- Grasscloth-look prints for texture without the price tag.
+- Grasscloth-look prints for texture without the high price tag.

 10. Personal Touches: Winter Memories and DIY Moments

-Make it personal so your winter walls feel like home, not a staged cabin.
-Display skiing snapshots, winter travel maps, handwritten recipes from family, or pressed leaves from your last chilly walk.
-It’s cozy because it’s yours.
+Make it personal so your winter walls feel like home and not a staged cabin.
+Display skiing snapshots, a winter travel map, a handwritten family recipe, or a few pressed leaves from your last cold-weather walk.
+It feels cozy precisely because it is yours, full of small, real memories.

 Easy DIY Ideas

-- Pressed botanicals in thin brass frames—eucalyptus, cedar, or fern fronds.
+- Pressed botanicals in thin brass frames, like eucalyptus, cedar, or fern fronds.

-- Black-and-white photo grid with square frames and equal spacing.
-Chic and nostalgic.
+- A black-and-white photo grid with square frames and equal spacing; chic and a little nostalgic.

 Quick Styling Checklist